 Join 2020 #NativeDVAM Campaign

-In recognition of the upcoming efforts to honor Domestic Violence Awareness Month, the National Indigenous Women’s Resource Center (NIWRC) invites survivors of violence, Tribal governments and communities, programs, and advocates to participate in this year’s push for awareness of this critical issue impacting Native communities across the country.
+In recognition of the efforts to honor Domestic Violence Awareness Month, the National Indigenous Women’s Resource Center (NIWRC) invites survivors of violence, Tribal governments and communities, programs, and advocates to participate in this year’s push for awareness of this critical issue impacting Native communities across the country.

 American Indians and Alaska Natives face some of the highest rates of domestic violence and often go without supportive services for safety, justice and healing.
 Native women are the targets of violent crimes, including domestic violence, rape, and murder, at much higher rates than other groups.
 Domestic violence affects everyone, especially those in the home including children.
 Because of failed responses, children are often the first responders and protectors of their mothers from violence.
 To keep Native children safe, we must protect their mothers from domestic violence.